AntoanetaYordanova/Travelers/README.md

 # Travelers

-Travelers is simple blog application where people can share posts.
+Travelers is simple blog where people can share posts.
 This is project for the React course exam and is still in development.